 The mission of the Amarillo Railroad Museum is to preserve the rich railroad heritage of the Texas Panhandle thru the preservation of selected railroad equipment and thru model railroading.

 HO SCALE LAYOUT

 This layout fills a room that is approximately 48-feet wide by 75-feet long.
-The layout will have 2 levels with the lower level starting-out at an elevation of 36-inches above the floor in our lower level staging Yard that feeds Canadian, climbing to over 42-inces at Amarillo, which is the centerpiece of the layout.
-From Amarillo, the track climbs a helix at a grade of approximately 1.4% to the upper level (approximately 2-feet above the lower level) where the track doubles back on itself to return to an upper level Staging Yard after the track passes thru the town of Texico, New Mexico.
+The layout has 2 levels with the lower level starting-out at an elevation of 36 inches above the floor in our lower level Staging Yard that feeds Canadian, climbing to over 42 inches at Amarillo, which is the centerpiece of the layout.
+From Amarillo, the track climbs a helix at a grade of approximately 1.4% to the upper level (approximately 2-feet above the lower level) where the track doubles back on itself to return to an upper level Staging Yard (Clovis) after the track passes thru the town of Texico, New Mexico.
 A unique feature of this design is that it gives people the Highway 60 view of the Santa Fe Railroad with the objective being for visitors to recognize particular scenes they might have observed as they drove across the region.

-The layout is set in an era from 1952 into the 1970’s.
+The layout is set in the 1952 to 1970’s era.
 The reason for this span in the era is to depict much of the railroad as it appeared during the last part of the steam-to-diesel transition era of the 1950’s and to include a few specialized industries that were located in the Panhandle such as the Santa Fe’s Centralized Rail Welding Plant that no longer exists.

 For anyone interested in participating in the effort to construct this HO scale layout, we teach all necessary skills.…and with more hands helping with this effort, progress on the layout may proceed more quickly.